-- Personal conduct: All employees and representatives of the Company shall behave with respect and integrity towards business relations and partners, customers and colleagues.
-All employees shall be treated equally regardless of race, gender and sexuality.
-The executive management team has a particular responsibility to promote openness, loyalty and respect. - Conflict of Interests: The Company's employees or representatives shall avoid situations wherein a conflict between their own personal and/or financial interests and the Company's interests may occur. - Confidential Information: Employees or representatives of the Company possessing confidential information related to the Company, shall conduct themselves and safeguard such information with great care and loyalty, and comply with any and all signed confidentiality statements. - Influence: The Company's employees or representatives shall neither directly nor indirectly offer, promise, request, demand or accept illegal or unjust gifts of money or any other remuneration in order to achieve a commercial benefit. - Environment: The Company will contribute to the sustainable development of society through responsible commercial operations and continuous improvement. - Competition: The Company supports fair and open competition.
-The Company's employees or representatives shall never take part in any activities that may constitute a breach of competition legislation. - Breach of Ethical Guidelines: Any breach of these ethical guidelines may inflict severe consequences for the Company, and any breach may imply consequences for the person in question.
+- Personal conduct: All employees and representatives of the Company shall behave with respect and responsibility to promote openness, loyalty and respect. - Conflict of Interests: The Company's employees or representatives shall avoid situations wherein a - Confidential Information: Employees or representatives of the Company possessing confidential great care and loyalty, and comply with any and all signed confidentiality statements. - Influence: The Company's employees or representatives shall neither directly nor indirectly offer, promise, a commercial benefit. - Environment: The Company will contribute to the sustainable development of society through responsible commercial operations and continuous improvement. - Competition: The Company supports fair and open competition.
+The Company's employees or - Breach of Ethical Guidelines: Any breach of these ethical guidelines may inflict severe consequences for the Company, and any breach may imply consequences for the person in question.